pbkwee/s2i/README.md

   If you use the --http option we will put the file on a URL that should be secret.
 However we still recommend you use one of the --encrypt options.

-  There is a backup.sh script that will let you run mysql database backups, prior to running server-to-image.sh
+  There is a backup.sh script that will let you run mysql database backups, prior to running s2i-create.sh

   You can use Unix pipes to create a backup on a remote server without using much space for the backup on the source server.